znarthur/orange-spectroscopy/doc/widgets/preprocess-spectra.md

 - Shift spectra: shift things around.
 - EMSC: special Norweigan method.
 - Spike Removal: Removes spikes in spectra through a modified z-score.
 [More...](SpikeRemoval.md).
+- Asymmetric Least Squares Smoothing: Three ALS methods which can be used for basline subtraction[more...](als.md)

 Example
 -------